Improved bounds on Fourier entropy and Min-entropy

-See Section~\ref{sec:fourieranalysis} for the definitions of these quantities.
-We discuss the implication of the FEI conjecture to the KKL theorem in more detail in Section~\ref{sec:minentropy}.
-Another motivation to study the FEI conjecture is that a positive answer to this conjecture would resolve the notoriously hard conjecture of Mansour~\cite{Mansour95} from 1995. \begin{conjecture}[Mansour's conjecture] Suppose $f:\pmset{n}\rightarrow \pmset{}$ is computed by a $t$-term $\dnf$.\footnote{A $t$-term $\dnf$ is a disjunction of at most $t$ conjunctions of variables and their negations.} Then for every $\varepsilon>0$, there exists $\mathcal T\subseteq [n]$ such that $|\mathcal T|\leq t^{O(1/\varepsilon)}$ (i.e.,~$\mathcal{T}$ is polynomial in~$t$) and $\sum_{T\in \mathcal T} \fcsq{f}{T}\geq 1-\varepsilon$. \end{conjecture} A positive answer to Mansour's conjecture, along with the query algorithm of Gopalan et al.~\cite{GKK08}, would resolve a long-standing open question in computational learning theory of agnostically learning $\dnf$s under the uniform distribution in polynomial time (up to any constant accuracy).
-We discuss this in more detail in Section~\ref{sec:feiimprovement}.
+Besides this application, the FEI conjecture is known to imply the famous Kahn-Kalai-Linial theorem~\cite{KKL88} (otherwise referred to as the KKL theorem).
+The KKL theorem was one of the first major applications of Fourier analysis to understanding properties of Boolean functions and has since found many application in various areas of theoretical computer science. \begin{theorem}[KKL theorem] For every $f\colon\pmset{n}\rightarrow \pmset{}$, there exists an $i\in [n]$ such that \(\Inf_i(f)\geq \Var(f)\cdot \Omega\Big(\frac{\log n}{n} \Big)\), where $\Var(f) := 1 - \E_x[f(x)]^2 = 1 - \fcsq{f}{\emptyset}$. \end{theorem} We discuss the implication of the FEI conjecture to the KKL theorem in more detail in Section~\ref{sec:minentropy}.
+Another motivation to study the FEI conjecture is that a positive answer to this conjecture would resolve the notoriously hard conjecture of Mansour~\cite{Mansour95} from 1995. \begin{conjecture}[Mansour's conjecture] Suppose $f\colon\pmset{n}\rightarrow \pmset{}$ is computed by a $t$-term $\dnf$.\footnote{A $t$-term $\dnf$ is a disjunction of at most $t$ conjunctions of variables and their negations.} Then for every $\varepsilon>0$, there exists a family $\mathcal T$ of subsets of $[n]$ such that $|\mathcal T|\leq t^{O(1/\varepsilon)}$ (i.e., size of $\mathcal{T}$ is polynomial in $t$) and \(\sum_{T\in \mathcal T} \fcsq{f}{T}\geq 1-\varepsilon\). \end{conjecture} A positive answer to Mansour's conjecture, along with the query algorithm of Gopalan et al.~\cite{GKK08}, would resolve a long-standing open question in computational learning theory of agnostically learning $\dnf$s under the uniform distribution in polynomial time (up to any constant accuracy).
+We discuss this in more detail in Section~\ref{sec:Mansour}.